-Visiting the Mojave Desert hadn’t been in our plan when we set first set out on our road trip from California to Illinois.
+Taking a Mojave Desert road trip hadn’t been in our plan when we set first set out on our cross-country road trip from California to Illinois.
 When we decided to add the Hoover Dam to our list, though, visiting the Mojave became practically unavoidable – and boy, am I glad that we didn’t miss out.

 Prior to visiting the Mojave, I had always imagined the desert as flat expanses of sand with no end in sight.
 It was to my complete surprise, then, when we started to drive down the scenic drive off of I-15, that we saw mountains upon mountains coming into view.

-The Joshua trees were another favourite of mine, and I couldn’t get over how crazy they looked.
-I’ve always loved the individuality of nature, and seeing all of these Joshua trees in one place, each one completely unique from the one next to it, was like something out of a dream for me.
-That dream like feeling was only enforced when it started to rain.
+The Joshua trees were another favorite of mine.
+I couldn’t get over how crazy they looked.
+I’ve always loved the individuality of nature.
+Seeing all of these Joshua trees in one place, each one completely unique from the one next to it, was like something out of a dream for me.
+That dreamlike feeling was only enforced when it started to rain.

 If there was one thing that I learned on our short jaunt into the Mojave, it was that one should never underestimate anything – especially the desert.
-I think that so often I build up locations in my mind, and by going into the experience blind, I was really able enjoy every second, getting completely swept up in it all.
-It’s definitely something that me and my planning-oriented mind would do well to remember.
+I think that so often I build up locations in my mind, and by going into the experience blind, I was really able to enjoy every second, getting completely swept up in it all.
+It’s definitely something that I (and my planning-oriented mind) would do well to remember.

 How to Take a Mojave Desert Road Trip